Skip to navigation Skip to content

 Inability to sign due to lack of literacy or English

-Customers who cannot sign their name in English can print their name in block letters or use the script of their native language.
+Customers who cannot sign their name can write their name in block letters or use the script of their preferred language.
 The customer's signature should be accepted regardless of the script and there is no need to have it witnessed by a third party.

-For Medicare Claim forms, make a note on the VG4 form that the customer is unable to sign the thermal receipt and reasons why.
+For Medicare claims, make a note on the VG4 form that the customer is unable to sign the form and the reason why.

 Inability to sign due to a disability